Languedoc Travel Guide: Discover Ancient Cities and Hidden Empty Beaches

 - Step back in time in medieval cities such as Carcassonne and the walled town of Aigues-Mortes, or wander through picturesque villages like Saint-Guilhem-le-Désert.

-- Enjoy the local flavors, from fresh seafood around the Etang de Thau to the hearty cassoulet and emerging quality wines of the region.
+- Enjoy the local flavors, from fresh seafood around the Etang de Thau to the hearty cassoulet and the region’s emerging quality wines.

 Discovering Roman Legacies Off The Beaten Path Languedoc France

-When I first started exploring Languedoc, I was struck by how much of its Roman past is still visible, often in places you wouldn’t expect.
-It’s not just about grand monuments; it’s about tracing the lines of history through the landscape.
-Following the ancient Via Domitia, a road built by the Romans to connect Italy and Spain, is a fantastic way to get a feel for their presence here.
-You can still walk parts of it, imagining legions marching along the same path centuries ago.
+When I first started exploring Languedoc, I was kinda struck by how much of its Roman past is still visible, in spots you really wouldn’t expect.
+It’s not only about the grand monuments, more like you can trace the old lines of history through the landscape.
+If you follow the ancient Via Domitia, that road put in place by the Romans, to link Italy and Spain, it’s a great way to get a feel for their presence here.
+You can still walk sections of it, and yeah, you can easily imagine legions marching, along the same stretch centuries ago.

 Narbonne: A Port of Roman Gaul

-- Where to Stay: Look for hotels in the city center to be close to historical sites and restaurants.
+Where to Stay: Look for hotels in the city center for easy access to historical sites and restaurants.

 Nîmes: An Enduring Amphitheater